gshipley/enterprise_training/AdminTraining.md

 * monthly
 * weekly

-The markers directory will allow the user to specify to force a clean build or to hot deploy the application.
+The markers directory will allow the user to specify settings such as enabling hot deployments or which version of Java to use.

 ###**libs directory**

-The libs directory is a location that the developer can provide any dependencies that are not able to be deployed using the standard dependency resolution system for the runtime.
-In the case of PHP, the standard convention that OpenShift Enterprise uses is by providing *PEAR* modules in the deptlist.txt file.
+The libs directory is a location where the developer can provide any dependencies that are not able to be deployed using the standard dependency resolution system for the selected runtime.
+In the case of PHP, the standard convention that OpenShift Enterprise uses is providing *PEAR* modules in the deptlist.txt file.

 ###**misc directory**

-The misc directory is a located provided to the developer for a location to store any application code that they do not want exposed to site visitors.
+The misc directory is a location provided to the developer to store any application code that they do not want exposed publicly.

 ###**php directory**